EndPointCorp/end-point-blog/2024/02/key-takeaways-from-poodr.md

 #### About design

 1. Following the principles and patterns of object-oriented design produces code that is both cost-effective and a joy to work with.
-"Cost effective" means that it doesn't take more effort than necessary to evolve.
-To change.
+"Cost effective" means that it doesn't take more effort than necessary to evolve, to change.
 2. The reason design is important is because software changes.
 A good design is one that makes software easy to change.
 3. Object-oriented design sees the world as a collection of parts that interact with each other.
 The parts we call "objects", and the interactions we call "messages".
 4. In order to send messages to each other, objects need to have some knowledge about one another.
 This knowledge produces "dependencies" between them.